janwasgint/patent-hub/README.md

 truffle compile && truffle migrate
 ```

-Log in to MetaMask and restore the account with the seed phrase.\n
+Log in to MetaMask and restore the account with the seed phrase.
 Change privacy settings: Settings -> Security & Privacy -> Untoggle Privacy mode

 `yarn start` and type *http://localhost:3000/* in your browser to connect.